Cannabis Cultivation Permitting

 The California Environmental Quality Act (CEQA) applies to all discretionary projects to be conducted or approved by a California public agency, including LSA Agreements.
 Before issuing an LSA Agreement, CDFW must comply with CEQA.
 However, CEQA does not apply to the General Agreement.

-Other Fish & Wildlife Laws
+Other Fish and Wildlife Laws

 You and any person acting on your behalf are responsible for complying with all applicable local, state, and federal laws that apply to each Authorized Activity.
 This includes, but is not limited to, the following sections of Fish and Game Code: